1994 TOUR DIARY

 We were entertained by our hosts in the bar, where we met re-elected Mayor Howie Haramis, who claimed to be the only Greek Mayor in all of Canada and afterwards we went into the next room for an excellent beef and greens dinner.

-After dinner, Graham was asked to read Burns poem "Jean" but before doing so he thanked the Renfrew Club for their hospitality, following which he made presentations to our hosts.
-After that, Malcolm passed over the friendship letter from the Provost of Renfrew, Scotland.
+hospitality, following which he made presentations to our hosts.
+After that, Malcolm passed over the

-We in turn were all given banners, made by Club member Rachel Pope, which had the Renfrew, Ontario cloth badges and metal pins attached.
-Next Howie gave us a video to take back to the Provost of Renfrew.
+the Renfrew, Ontario cloth badges and metal pins attached.
+Next Howie gave us a video to take back to

 The Club had brought in a local band who entertained us with lively traditional music.
 One of their members also gave a superb display of step dancing - her feet were almost a blur beneath her!
 Later in the evening a group of line dancers gave us a stunning display and "Mufferaw Joe" told us of the loggers life.